Protecting Your Rights After a Driver Flees the Scene

 - Wrongful death damages

-Other potential coverage sources include:
+Additional coverage sources may include:

 When the Hit-and-Run Driver Is Identified